 Cost of Living

 The cost of living in Tennessee is 18.94 percent lower than the US average, and it ranks among the ten most affordable states to live in the entire country.
-Though the costs of healthcare, groceries, consumer goods and utilities are all lower than in most of the rest of the country, the low cost of living in Tennessee is mainly due to the affordable price of housing.
+Though the costs of healthcare, groceries, consumer goods, and utilities are all lower than in most of the rest of the country.

 Tennessee does not have a state income tax, so you will not see state income taxes taken out of your paychecks or owe state income taxes at tax time.